 After April Fool’s Day, Halloween is the best time of year to play harmless pranks on colleagues.
 Sending the new starter to another department for a long stand, asking someone to purchase a left-handed screwdriver or sending someone out for a tin of tartan paint – these are all classic pranks that can cause much merriment as the prankee inevitably returns empty-handed and very confused.
 This year, why not try some Halloween-related tricks in the office?

 At this time of year shops are bountiful with fake spiders, mice and other small creatures.
-The strategic placement of these in the office can cause a few gasps of shock before the person realises that it is not a spider in their coffee cup.
+The strategic placement of these in the office can cause a few gasps of shock before the person realizes that it is not a spider in their coffee cup.
 For extra amusement, replace someone’s computer mouse with a real (plastic) mouse next time they visit the toilet and see how long it takes them to notice when they get back.

 Items you can normally only find in a joke shop spring up everywhere in the run up to Halloween.
 Invest in a few false eyeballs, bloody thumbs or other gory looking pieces.
 You can either place them around the office to make people jump when they find them, or involve yourself in the joke.
 For example, shake a co-worker’s hand and leave behind what looks like part of your bleeding finger in their palm as you grimace and grasp your own hand with one finger curled up inside.